tijlleenders/ZinZen-user-talk/_posts/2023-05-05-Meetings-considered-harmful.md

 **Work decisions are made by the _one_ person responsible**.
 Giving your opinion to that person doesn't require a meeting.
 A 'group decision' also does not require a meeting - only a vote per person delivered in whatever way is convenient for them.
 #### 4. Improve relationships, creativity and innovation
 _Seriously?_
-Let's just have fun!
+Let's just forget our worker hats have fun together as people!

 ### Meetings are barbaric
-Meetings bring out our 'animal reflexes'.
+Ok, ok.
+I'm exaggerating a little.
+But big meetings do bring out our 'animal reflexes'.
-It's a place for communicating hierarchy where there shouldn't be any.
+It's a place for communicating hierarchy - when, in my opinion, there shouldn't be any.
 Those who talk - shout.
 Those who don't - suffer.

 ### Meetings don't get documented
 With a few exceptions, meeting minutes are a combination of: